 Among others, Berlin has also the record of hosting one of the most beautiful Botanical Gardens in the world.
 It is situated a couple of bus stations away from Domäne Dahlem and it displays a large array of beautiful flowers and small rocky hills where you can climb slowly.
 Bring a ball and a picnic basket with you and before or after visiting the amazing cacti collection, you can spend on the grass a beautiful outdoors day.

 Another special outdoors experience is offered by the Gardens of the World, in Marzahn, with its enormous gardens and playgrounds.
-This year, as IGA2017, the ultimate garden show is taking place in Berlin and uses most of its facilites, you have the chance to take a ride with the cable car and discover even more day trips challenges.
+Following IGA2017, the Gardens were added a cable car which adds more excitement to a trip to this already entincing place for nature lovers.

 Düppel Medieval Village